tanishkagurram/CryptoVeri/README.md

 hardware configured, the SDK runs its own built-in simulator — real hybrid signatures over a real transparency log — and every simulated check is honestly labelled `simulated`, never faked as `pass`.

+## Why this, and not just another demo

+Every credit-decision demo in this space *says* it uses the real SDK.
+Few let you check that claim yourself.
+This one does, in three ways:

+1. **An automated test suite runs the actual `cool.record()` / `cool.verify()`
+   calls** — not mocks — and asserts on the SDK's real, structured verdict shape (`{status, detail}` per check domain), including that the two hardware-dependent checks come back honestly `"simulated"`, never `"pass"`.
+   See [`tests/api.test.mjs`](tests/api.test.mjs) and run it yourself with `npm test`.
+CI runs it on every push.
+2. **Paste-and-verify needs nothing from this server** — copy any sealed receipt's JSON, paste it into the right-hand panel, and it verifies against nothing but its own bytes.
+You don't have to trust the demo; you can watch the verifier work.
+3. **Every claim in this README is falsifiable in under a minute**: clone it, `npm install`, `npm test`, `npm start`, seal a decision, tamper a field, watch the right checks fail.

 ## How the CooL SDK is used